remysedlak/remymane.com/README.md

 Website for artist, Remymane.
 Coded with basic HTML and CSS to display a 90s nostalgic feel.
+Images and gifs designed/sourced from Microsoft Word 2007 and The Internet Archive.

 https://remymane.com